 At a fundamental level, obesity occurs when people regularly eat and drink more calories than they use.
 Besides a person's eating behavior, a number of factors can contribute to obesity, including a lack of physical activity, a lack of sleep, genetics and the use of certain medications that can cause weight gain or water retention, such as corticosteroids, antidepressants or some seizure medications.

 Modern culture and conveniences also, in part, contribute to obesity.
 According to the Mayo Clinic, environmental factors that promote obesity include: Oversized food portions, busy work schedules with little time for an active lifestyle, limited access to healthy foods at supermarkets, easy access to fast food and lack of safe places for physical activity.

 Obesity may also be linked to the company a person keeps: It has been found to "spread" socially among friends.
 A 2011 study published in the American Journal of Public Health suggested that the reason for this social spread was because friends share similar environments and carry out activities together that may contribute to weight gain.

 Certain health conditions also can lead to weight gain, including:

 - Hypothyroidism, an underactive thyroid gland that slows metabolism and causes fatigue and weakness.

-- PCOS, or polycystic ovarian syndrome, which affects up to 10 percent of women of childbearing age and can also lead to excess body hair and reproductive problems.
+- PCOS, or polycystic ovary syndrome, which affects up to 10 percent of women of childbearing age and can also lead to excess body hair and reproductive problems.

 - Cushing's syndrome, which stems from an overproduction of the hormone cortisol by the adrenal glands and is characterized by weight gain in the upper body, face and neck.

-Obesity increases the risk of developing a number of serious health conditions, including:
+According to the CDC, obesity increases the risk of developing a number of potentially serious health problems, including: